 - Dyson: 2.75 GPA

 - ENG: Must meet program’s required GPA.
 See Engineering Study Abroad video and major-specific planning guides

 - Graduate students: Ph.D. students work with their committee chair, and masters students work with their programs to learn about international study options, policies, and credit transfer

 In each college, there is a designated advisor who approves plans to study abroad.
 Your college advisor for study abroad helps you determine how study abroad fits with your major and with college graduation requirements.

 For advising on specific programs, or signatures on program-based approval forms, see the Global Learning advisor for the particular program or region.

-For non-Cornell programs during the summer or winter, students should register their program through the Office of Global Learning.
+For non-Cornell programs during the summer or winter, register your program through the Office of Global Learning.
 Follow your college's procedures for domestic transfer of credit.
-Find more information using the links above.
+Remember the following information before deciding to participate in a program:

-- Transcript must come from an accredited U.S. or foreign university
+- Your transcript must come from an accredited U.S. or foreign university.